 In this privacy notice, the following terms have the following meanings:

-Scheme means the scheme that 2020 are
+Scheme means the pension scheme that we are the sole independent trustees of; and

 We may be contacted either by email or by post using the contact details set out below: